-- 3.1 The robots will be "caged" 15 minutes before the competition starts.
-This includes all approved electronic spare parts.
-No adjustments to the robots will be allowed after "caging". - 3.2 Robots will start from a stationary position anywhere before the starting line on the horizontal section (section A) on the ground. - 3.3 On reaching the vertical section (section B) the robots will attempt to climb up the vertical section and subsequently climb 'upside-down' to the end of the top horizontal section (section C.) On reaching the end of the top horizontal section, the robot will attempt to return to the starting point by climbing back through sections C, B and A in sequence.
-The sequence of wall sections to be climbed from start to finish is A-B-C-C-B-A. - 3.4 The robot that completes the highest number of wall sections in the sequence according to paragraph 3.2 above wins. - 3.5 In the event that two or more robots complete the same number of wall sections, the scoring system based on the formula described below will be used.
+- 3.1 Robots will start from a stationary position anywhere before the starting line on the horizontal section (section A) on the ground. - 3.2 On reaching the vertical section (section B) the robots will attempt to climb up the vertical section and subsequently climb 'upside-down' to the end of the top horizontal section (section C.) On reaching the end of the top horizontal section, the robot will attempt to return to the starting point by climbing back through sections C, B and A in sequence.
+The sequence of wall sections to be climbed from start to finish is A-B-C-C-B-A. - 3.3 The robot that completes the highest number of wall sections in the sequence according to paragraph 3.2 above wins. - 3.4 In the event that two or more robots complete the same number of wall sections, the scoring system based on the formula described below will be used.
 This scoring system awards points so that the robot that completes either the entire course or the highest number of wall sections in the sequence described in paragraph 3.2 above (in the event that there are no robots that can complete the entire course) in the shortest time wins.
 The robot that scores the highest number of points according the following formula wins:

-Score = $200 \times W - X + Y$
+Score = $$200 \times W - T + R + S$$

-- where W = The number of wall sections completed by the robot excluding the first time it completes the wall section A, in the sequence according to paragraph 3.2 above. - X = The time taken (in seconds) by the robot to complete W wall sections. - Y = The bonus depending on:

-- (a) the extent that the robot is self contained, and, - (b) whether the robot is at least able to complete both the first two wall sections A and B in the sequence according to paragraph 3.2 above.
+- where W = The number of wall sections completed by the robot excluding the first time it completes the wall section A, in the sequence according to paragraph 3.2 above. - T = The time taken (in seconds) by the robot to complete W wall sections. - R = A bonus of +50 to be awarded if the robot demonstrates a minimum degree of consistency in performance by successfully completing the entire course of all wall sections in the sequence according to paragraph 3.2 above in each run on at least two consecutive runs made during the race without falling off the wall. - S = A bonus depending on the extent that the robot is self contained (autonomous).
+To be eligible for the bonus, S, the robot must successfully complete the entire course of all wall sections in the sequence according to paragraph 3.2 above at least once during the